Orlando Philanthropist and Local Fashion Icon Harriett Lake

 Harriett Lake, Philanthropist and Fashion Icon

 Harriett Lake has called Orlando home since 1958.
-After buying and selling land around Sand Lake that would ultimately become the home of Lockheed Martin Corporation and residential neighborhoods, she and her husband became successful real estate developers.
+After buying and selling land around Sand Lake that would ultimately become the home of Lockheed Martin Corporation and residential neighborhoods, she and her husband became successful real estate developers after finding out The Benefits of a Real Estate Tenant Representative in San Francisco and how worthy it can be.
 For decades, the couple kindly shared their fortune with many Orlando causes including arts and cultural organizations, hospitals and schools.
 While her husband passed away in 2010, Lake continues this commitment to philanthropy.
 During an interview in 2011, she confessed that the donations section of her tax return was nine pages long.

 The only thing that comes close to her generosity is her passion for fashion.
 She can always be seen wearing glitzy outfits at functions and events and don’t forget her signature hats.
 She’s been crazy for couture her whole life and her garments number in the thousands.
 Her luxurious wardrobe, acquired over more than six decades, was given special attention during its own exhibition at the Mennello Museum of American Art entitled “Harriet’s Closet” in 2008.